Reboare/backup/general-linux/privilege-escalation.md

 #### Various GNU Tools

-It is highly recommended to refer to the bible of Linux wildcard injection: [Unix Wildcards Gone Wild](https://www.defensecode.com/public/DefenseCode_Unix_WildCards_Gone_Wild.txt) if the running processes utilizes wildcards.
+It is highly recommended to refer to the bible of Linux wildcard injection: [Unix Wildcards Gone Wild](https://www.defensecode.com/public/DefenseCode_Unix_WildCards_Gone_Wild.txt) if the running processes utilizes wildcards and is a GNU program.
 This is quite common in CTF's as well as real-world systems.

 #### APT